 - Practical and professional skills

 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate in Physics.
+On successfully completing this course, we’ll award you our Certificate in Physics.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.